fasttime/JScrewIt/api-doc/interfaces/Feature.md

 Creates a new feature object from this feature by removing elementary features that are not available inside a particular environment.

-This method is useful to selectively exclude features that are not available inside a web worker.
+This method is useful to selectively exclude features that are not available in environments that require strict mode code, or inside web workers.

 #### Parameters